takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.00.01 <br>
+    ・ Fixed a problem in which the external display timer setting and count sound setting would be forced to play even if "Adjust to game" was selected, due to the fact that the temporary values used during testing remained in place. <br>

   ○ ~ 3.00.00 <br>
     ・ Fixed a problem that caused the confirmation dial to loop endlessly when the Fall Guys log file was not specified. <br>